microlinkhq/browserless/README.md

 type: `string`</br>
 default: `'atom-dark'`

-Whenever the response `'Content-Type'` is set to `'json'`, it will be presented a formatted JSON string object, beautified using the provided `codeScheme` theme or by default `atom-dark`.
+Whenever the incoming response `'Content-Type'` is set to `'json'`, The JSON payload will be presented as a formatted JSON string, beautified using the provided `codeScheme` theme or by default `atom-dark`.

 The color schemes is based on the [Prism library](https://prismjs.com).